-We have established a comprehensive training system in accordance with the Fourteenth Five-Year Plan for Teacher Development to provide appropriate training for teachers at different stages of development, to improve their professional level.
+We put a special emphasis on the training and development of teachers.
+In this regard, we have formulated the Fourteenth Five-Year Plan for Teacher Team Development Goal, and established a comprehensive training system to provide appropriate training for teachers at different stages of development, so as to improve their professional level.

-We have established corresponding in-service training and incentive policies for young and middle-aged core teachers, and formulated the Administrative Measures for the Implementation of Further Education Training for Teachers and Staff, the Measures for the Implementation of Domestic Visiting Scholar Programme for Young Teachers, the Measures for the Implementation of Industryuniversity-research Practice Programme for Teachers, the Measures for the Implementation of "Development Grant Programme for Young University Teacher in Shanghai" and On-the-job PhD Management Measures to comprehensively strengthen the establishment of various talent teams.
+We have established corresponding in-service training and incentive policies for young and middle-aged core teachers, and formulated the Administrative Measures for the Implementation of Further Education Training for Teachers and Staff, the Measures for the Implementation of Domestic Visiting Scholar Programme for Young Teachers, the Measures for the Implementation of Overseas Visiting Scholar Programme for Teachers, the Measures for the Implementation of Industry-university-research Practice Programme for Teachers, the Measures for the Implementation of "Development Grant Programme for Young University Teacher in Shanghai" and On-the-job PhD Management Measures to comprehensively strengthen the establishment of various talent teams.
 The specific training mechanism of our University is as follows: